aiven/devportal/docs/platform/howto/aws-privatelink-setup-step-by-step-using-aiven-and-aws-web-console.rst

 -  Go to `EC2  dashboard` - search EC2 in the search box if you don't know how to open the EC2 dashboard.

-   -  in the top right corner, press on `Launch instances`, and provide a name for the instance and choose from one of the available images or start from your template.
+   -  At the top right corner, press on `Launch instances`, and provide a name for the instance and choose from one of the available images or start from your template.
    -  In the instance configuration, scroll down to `Network settings`
    -  Press `Edit` to edit the configuration.
    -  Select the VPC that was created in the previous steps